XDC-Community/docs/how-to/contract-hardhat.md

 ## Deployment

-For writing the script to deploy the contract, create deploy.js in scripts folder, if it is already not there.
-Copy the following code in the deploy.js.
+For writing the script to deploy the contract, create `deploy.js` in `scripts` folder, if it is already not there.
+Copy the following code in the `deploy.js`.

 ```python
 const hre = require("hardhat");